Last Updated on April 27, 2023

 The best way to choose a Red Golden Retriever is to look at their ears as this will be most similar to their eventual adult coloring.

 While a yellow Golden Retriever can cost around $800, the Red Golden Retriever will fetch a much higher price due to their rarity and the fact that they are highly sought after.
-You can expect to pay as much as $3,000 for this breed.
+You can expect to pay as much as $2,000 to $3,000 for this breed.

 Red Golden Retriever breeders